panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 An easy way to tell Node.js to treat the modules in ECMAScript format is to use the `.mjs` extensions (instead of the common `.js`).

-Let's transform both modules from the previous example into ECMAScript format, and also not forget to use `.mjs` extension.
+Let's transform both modules from the previous example into ECMAScript format and change files extension from `.js` to `.mjs`.

 ```javascript{1,8}
 // month-from-date.mjs (ES Module)